mahdiHash/mahdiHash/README.md

 ### hey folks :D

-i'm mahdi hashemi, 18 y.o, a guy who loves computer and here are some... about me:
+i'm mahdi hashemi, 18 y.o, a guy who loves computer and... about me:

-- i'm now working on nothing special. maybe it's because i'm still learning to code

 - i'm really interested in open source projects and love to contribute to them :)